Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 1. **URL for asset bundle** must be exactly the same as in the other POIs:
    - ```hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace```
+   - (NOTE there is NO https://)
-   - ... but replace "ExampleArtist" with your own porPOIse account name.
+   - ... but **replace "ExampleArtist" with your own porPOIse account name.**

 2. **Prefab name:** choose one of the names from one of the other POIs.

-3. Now play around with the properties, placing it where there is no other POIs - otherwise you might not see it!
+3. Play around with its properties, placing it where there are no other POIs - otherwise you might not see it!

 ## Next Steps